RakhithJK/haraka-Haraka-wiki/Performance-Tuning.md

 I found additional performance by setting the following environment variables:

 * `UV_TCP_SINGLE_ACCEPT=1` - this makes libuv sleep after calling `accept()` which helps with a thundering herd of connections.
 * `UV_THREADPOOL_SIZE` - the default thread pool for libuv is 4 threads.
-If you have a node modules which call `uv__work_submit()` to do synchronous tasks, then increasing this value may help.
+If you have node modules which call `uv__work_submit()` to do synchronous tasks, then increasing this value may help.
 The maximum this can be set to is 128.